GiuseppeJoeT/py_Flask-Mongo_school_donations-heroku/README.md

-# Python Flask framework project - Charts Dashboard
+# Python Flask framework and D3.js library - Charts Dashboard

 ### Check out the live test project: https://young-chamber-49434.herokuapp.com/
-#### To visualize the js charts you have to wait 30 seconds because the project
-#### is hosted by Heroku Free Account

 The goal of this project is to expand on the skillsets and tools for creating a meaningful interactive data visualization.